SITools2/SITools2-core/workspace/sitools-build/files/README.txt

 	* New feature
 		- IP blacklist and Intranet/Extranet filtering available when SITools2 is configured behind an Apache Proxy
 		- Direct authentication on project page when project is private
-		- New Quicklook GUI service to zoom into images
+		- Quicklook GUI service to zoom into images

 	* Bugs fixed :
 		- Bad resize when zooming with the browser